Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Introduction

-In this paper, we develop an estimator of $\theta$ assuming a local dependence condition, namely $D^{(d)}(u_n)$ condition (cf.\ Section \ref{sec:estimation}).
-Our estimator requires two inputs: a threshold and the value of $d$.
-It turns out that the choice of $d$ is generally not unique (cf.\ Theorem \ref{thm:d^*}).
-We construct a consistent estimator for the smallest $d$ such that $D^{(d)}(u_n)$ condition is valid.
-Our proposed estimation procedure for $\theta$ requires only a choice of the threshold.
-There are three major contributions of this paper.
-First, we prove the asymptotic normality of the proposed estimator of $\theta$.
+In this paper, we develop an estimator of $\theta$ assuming a local dependence condition, namely the $D^{(d)}(u_n)$ condition (cf.\ Section \ref{sec: Preliminary results}), where $d$ is a positive integer and $u_n$ is the threshold parameter.
+Under the $D^{(d)}(u_n)$ condition, the existence and the value of $\theta$ are fully determined by the tail dependence of $(X_1,\ldots, X_d)$.
+For instance, $D^{(1)}(u_n)$ implies that $\theta=1$, that is the extremes tend to occur independently.
+Similar variants of $D^{(1)}(u_n)$ condition were assumed in \cite{Watson1954, Loynes1965} and Chapter 3.4 in \cite{LeadbetterLindgrenRootzen1983} for stationary sequences of which the sample maximum has the same limit as that of an independent sample.
+A slightly stronger version of $D^{(2)}(u_n)$ was introduced in \cite{LeadbetterNandagopalan1989} to allow for clustering of extremes in a stationary sequence. \cite{Chernicketal1991} introduced the $D^{(d)}(u_n)$ condition for a general integer $d$ and stated the necessary and sufficient condition for the existence of $\theta$.
+Building upon these probabilistic results, several authors have developed different estimators of $\theta$ under the $D^{(d)}(u_n)$ condition. \cite{Hsing1993} has proposed an estimator of $\theta$ assuming that $d$ is known and established the asymptotic normality of the estimator under $m$-dependence. \cite{Suveges2007} has studied a likelihood estimator of $\theta$ under $D^{(2)}(u_n)$. \cite{FerreiraFerreira2018} has proposed an estimator of $\theta$ by relating a stationary sequence satisfying $D^{(d)}(u_n)$ condition to a regenerative process satisfying $D^{(1)}(u_n)$ or $D^{(2)}(u_n)$ condition. \cite{HolevsovskyFusek2020} has considered an estimator of $\theta$ by introducing a censoring to the inter-exceedance times under $D^{(d)}(u_n)$ condition.
+In this paper, we develop a hypothesis test for $D^{(d)}(u_n)$ condition.
+To the best of our knowledge, this is the first attempt to propose an inference procedure for verifying $D^{(d)}(u_n)$ condition based on asymptotic results.
+Next, we construct a consistent estimator of the smallest $d$ such that $D^{(d)}(u_n)$ condition is valid and use this in the estimation of $\theta$.
+We prove the asymptotic normality of our proposed estimator of $\theta$, which requires only one tuning parameter, the threshold.
 Among the existing literature on estimating $\theta$, only a few have addressed the asymptotic normality, cf.\ \cite{Hsing1993, WeissmanNovak1998} and \cite{BerghausBucher2018}.
 Yet, our result is proved under a rather general setting compared to the existing ones.
-Second, we build a representation of $\theta$ using the stable tail dependence function of the random vector $(X_1, X_2,\ldots, X_d)$.
-The result links the extremal behavior of a stationary sequence to multivariate extreme value theory and it provides a convenient way to compute the value of $\theta$ for some time series models.
-Third, our estimation procedure for $d$ verifies the $D^{(d)}(u_n)$ condition, which is often assumed for studying the extremal index.
-For instance \cite{LeadbetterLindgrenRootzen1983} has assumed $D^{(1)}(u_n)$ and \cite{Suveges2007} has studied a likelihood estimator of $\theta$ under $D^{(2)}(u_n)$ condition.
-To the best of our knowledge, this is the first attempt to propose an inference procedure for verifying $D^{(d)}(u_n)$ condition based on asymptotic results.
+Another contribution of this paper is that we express $\theta$ using the stable tail dependence function, a commonly used tool from multivariate extreme value theory.
+This result links the extremal behavior of a stationary sequence to multivariate extreme value theory and it provides a convenient way to compute the value of $\theta$ for some time series models.